Advanced Perfusion Diagnostics

 APD addresses the patient monitoring segments of the critical care and anesthesiology markets.
 The annual potential market for APD, estimated to 1 billion euros, involves over 4 million patients per year having a high complication rate and requiring very expensive care.
 The business opportunity for APD is to be the first player in this market to offer timely and appropriate monitoring.

 APD technology renders accessible a new, highly relevant point of measurement for regional perfusion in the gut.
 It offers an early indicator to guide treatment and prevent organ deterioration of ICU and surgical patients.
 It is expected that APD technology will significantly contribute to reduce patient complications and treatment cost.
-The product has gone through the pre-clinical validation, as well as First-in-Man clinical trials with about 10 patients having tested the device in France.
-CE mark is expected in 2016.
+The product has gone through the pre-clinical validation, as well as First-in-Man clinical trials and has received CE mark in 2016.